mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

 ### Procedure element

-A concept or reference module might contain block titles supported for procedure elements according to the [template for procedures](https://raw.githubusercontent.com/redhat-documentation/modular-docs/refs/heads/main/modular-docs-manual/files/TEMPLATE_PROCEDURE_doing-one-procedure.adoc)
+A concept or reference module might contain block titles supported for procedure elements according to the [template for procedures](TEMPLATE_PROCEDURE_doing-one-procedure.adoc)

 In this case, consider if the module should be converted to a procedure or, alternatively, a procedure subsection should be split off into a separate module.
 If the block title `.Procedure` is present, this conclusion is a certainty.
 In other cases, it may or may not be true, depending on whether the content of the module (or the content of a subsection) is logically a procedure, that is, it describes a specific action by the user.

 ### Subheading

 Sometimes a block title is present where a subheading should be used.
 Remember, however, that no subheadings of more than the second level (`==` prefix) are permitted.
 If the block title should logically become a third-level subheading (`===` prefix), you need to split the module into several modules.
+If the module is a procedure, no subheadings are permitted at all, so split the module.

 Do not add any `include` statements to modules.
 Instead, add the new modules to the assembly file in which the existing module is included.
 If you are an AI advising the breakup of the modules, provide a snippet that the user will paste into the assembly.

 When breaking a module into several modules, ensure that every module has the correct content type and complies with the template for this content type.
+For more information, see the `content-types.md` file.

 ### Proper block heading

-Sometimes a block heading is literally the heading to a block, typically a code block.
+Sometimes a block title is literally the heading to a block, typically a code block.
 In this case, reword the heading into normal text, as in the following example:

 Failure: